Jerome Williams (basketball)

-Jerome Williams (born May 10, 1973) is an American former professional basketball player active in the NBA between 1996 and 2005.
+Jerome Williams (born May 10, 1973), nicknamed "Junkyard Dog" or "JYD", is an American former professional basketball player active in the National Basketball Association (NBA) between 1996 and 2005.
 Williams played for the Detroit Pistons, Toronto Raptors, Chicago Bulls, and the New York Knicks.

 Career

 He was a star player on the Magruder High School basketball team.
-Drafted out of Georgetown University by the Detroit Pistons with the 26th pick of the 1996 NBA Draft (the pick originally belonged to the San Antonio Spurs and went to the Pistons in the Dennis Rodman trade), he played four-plus years with the Pistons, becoming one of their key reserves.
+Drafted out of Georgetown University by the Detroit Pistons with the 26th pick of the 1996 NBA draft (the pick originally belonged to the San Antonio Spurs and went to the Pistons in the Dennis Rodman trade), he played four-plus years with the Pistons, becoming one of their key reserves.
 He was a fan favorite during his days playing for the Toronto Raptors due to his tenacious efforts on the court.

 On February 22, 2001, Williams was traded from the Detroit Pistons, along with Eric Montross, to the Toronto Raptors in exchange for Corliss Williamson, Tyrone Corbin, Dávid Kornél and a future first-round draft pick.
 He was so enthusiastic about joining his new teammates that he immediately drove from Detroit to Toronto upon hearing the news.
-In 2002-03 with the Raptors, Williams averaged 9.7 points per game, primarily as a starter, his career-best scoring average.
+In 2002–03 with the Raptors, Williams averaged 9.7 points per game, primarily as a starter, his career-best scoring average.
 In 2003, Williams also made a cameo appearance in the Disney Channel movie Full-Court Miracle.

 In December 2003 Williams was traded again, this time along with Antonio Davis and Chris Jefferies, to the Chicago Bulls for Jalen Rose, Donyell Marshall and Lonny Baxter.
-Overall in 2003-04, Williams played in 68 games, starting 44 of them, averaging 6.2 points and 7.0 rebounds per game.
+Overall in 2003–04, Williams played in 68 games, starting 44 of them, averaging 6.2 points and 7.0 rebounds per game.
 During the 2004 offseason, he was involved in yet another trade, one that sent him and Jamal Crawford to the New York Knicks for Dikembe Mutombo, Frank Williams, Othella Harrington and Cezary Trybanski.
 His relocation to New York meant a relegation to the bench, as he played about 17 minutes per game.

 On August 15, 2005, the Knicks waived Williams to avoid luxury taxes on his salary, as part of the NBA's new labor agreement.
 He announced his retirement from his playing career less than 48 hours later.
 Williams played in 587 games over nine seasons, averaging 6.6 points and 6.4 rebounds per game.